Old Delhi Street Food Tour: An Insider’s Food Walk

 Shyam Sweets is one of the oldest sweet shops in Old Delhi.
 Try one of the seasonal specialties like gajar (carrot) or mung dal halwa in winter, and ghiya (bottle gourd) ki barfi in summer.

 If you’re there early enough you can get a traditional Old Delhi breakfast: bedmi puri with aloo sabzi (small puffy breads with potato curry), or nagori with halwa (small crispy discs filled with halwa).
-They serve breakfast dishes until 12:00 or 1:00 pm.
+They serve breakfast until 12:00 or 1:00 pm.

 7. Abdul Ghani Qureshi Kabab Corner